We are delighted to share with you some exciting news on the Radiotherapy Appeal.

 The total project cost of creating a new Radiotherapy service at Great Western Hospital will be in the region of £18 million.
 The construction cost will be borne by Oxford University Hospitals NHS Foundation Trust (OUH) through a loan secured from the Department of Health.
 Oxford has already invested over £1 million in enabling works for the centre.
 The future running expenses and costs of replacing equipment will be met by OUH and an agreement has already been reached with NHS England to ensure the centre’s future sustainability.

 In May 2018 the Independent Trust Financing Facility, who give independent, professional advice to the Secretary of State at the Department of Health, recommended OUH for the loan.
-In late December the DHSC gave provisional approval for the loan and we look forward to starting construction soon.
+In late December the DHSC gave provisional approval for the loan.

 Supporters who have events already planned for 2019 for the Radiotherapy Appeal will see the funds raised support the wider cancer improvements at Great Western Hospital.